 Step Four: String your trees together to create a banner!
 I threaded my baker’s twine through my needle and stitched the trees together.
 I took one small stitch at the top of each tree, making sure to leave a lot of baker’s twine at the beginning and end of the banner for hanging.

 The banner is finished!
 I love how warm and cozy this banner looks!
-It reminds me a lot of my fabric scrap Acorn Banner from last year – another great scrap buster!
-I still have a bunch of green fabric scraps left over – even though I did think of one more project to do with them that I’ll be sharing later in the series!
-I may have to start making more of these banners and gifting them until I use up my scraps!
+It reminds me a lot of my fabric scrap Acorn Banner and Carrot Banner – also great scrap busters.
+I still have a bunch of green fabric scraps left over – even though I did think of one more project to do with them that I’ll be sharing later in the series! (*Update – Oh, Christmas Tree Sign) I may have to start making more of these banners and gifting them until I use up my scraps!

 I’ll be back tomorrow with the 6th day of a Crafty Christmas!